 Throughout the Great Lakes region, federal navigation infrastructure is in need of reconstruction and repair.
 Critical infrastructure includes the Soo Lock complex in northern Michigan and the St. Lawrence Seaway locks in upstate New York.
 Additional investments are necessary to restore federal breakwater structures protecting harbors and urban waterfronts throughout the region.

 Congress should appropriate adequate resources to fund critical navigation infrastructure.
-The FY2018 budget of the Army Corps of Engineers only provides $9.3 million to rehabilitate Soo Lock infrastructure – a shortfall of $13.95 million compared to the amount needed.
-A total of $17.4 million needs to be included in the U.S. Department of Transportation’s FY2018 budget for the Seaway’s asset renewal program.
+The FY2018 budget of the Army Corps of Engineers only provides $9.3 million to rehabilitate Soo Lock infrastructure – a shortfall of $20.2 million compared to the amount needed.
+A total of $9.7 million needs to be included in the U.S. Department of Transportation’s FY2019 budget for the Seaway’s Asset Renewal Program.

 Soo Lock Rehabilitation